Certified in Provider Compensation Valuation

 The CPCV credential is obtained by meeting the following requirements: A. Be a member of AAPCP, whether individually or through an organizational membership, B. Have a bachelor’s degree or 10 years of related healthcare experience, C. Complete 2 years of relevant experience in compensation valuation, administration or analysis, D. Pass the comprehensive exam for each learning module with a score of 75% or more and complete all learning modules within 12 months of entering the credential program, and E. Adhere to the CPCV professional standards.

 To maintain the CPCV, credential holders are required to complete ongoing professional education hours on an annual basis.
-For a complete discussion of the CPCV requirements, see the CPCV Credential Requirements document.

 The cost for the CPCV credential includes an upfront registration and exam fee to begin the credential program.
 The initial fee is priced as follows: